Some women end up here looking for “let him chase you book”.

 Sometimes it can be a good strategy.

-- He’s a great guy and he’s socially aware (he can stop the chasing any time)
+- He’s a great guy and he’s socially aware (he sees through the game)

-- You have a history of holding back too much (that’s a warning sign for you)
+- You have a history of getting angry over men who stop investing as much as you want (that’s a warning sign for you)

 - You live in a big libertine city with lots of options